ShimuraWorkshop/Gear-VR-Controller-Motion-Pointer-for-Windows/README.md

 <br>
 Touchpad - Center: Gamepad X, West: Gamepad D-pad Left, East: Gamepad D-pad Right, North: Gamepad B, South: Pointer reset

 In Flycast's Video settings, check VSync.
 In Controls settings, for Xbox 360 Controller, select Port A, click Map, select Dreamcast Controls, Reset the mapping.
 Press Touchpad South to reset stick, and set the mapping by pressing the buttons on Gear VR controller.
 Set Reload by pressing Touchpad Center.
 Under Dreamcast Devices, set Port A to Light Gun, select Sega VMU, check Crosshair.
+To hide the crosshair of inactive player, set the corresponding crosshair color alpha value (A) to 0.

 Press F11 to switch to fullscreen.
 If your screen's resolution is 16:9 and the game is 4:3, set motion pointer AR correction to 1333 in app to get the correct crosshair moving aspect ratio.
 Calibrate the gun crosshair in game's Options menu.